joncheng-dev/galactic-age-calc/README.md

 ## Description

 This is my week 5 individual project for Epicodus.
-The focus of the project is using classes introduced in JavaScript ES6 as well as using Jest to show ability in Test Driven Development (TDD).
+The focus of the project is using classes introduced in JavaScript ES6 as well as using Jest to show ability in Test Driven Development (TDD) with 100% coverage.

 ## Setup/Installation Requirements

-- _Clone the repository from the GitHub:_
+- _Clone the repository from the GitHub: https://github.com/joncheng-dev/galactic-age-calc.git_
 - _Navigate to the project's root directory._
 - _In your terminal, run `$ npm install` from the root directory to install all packages._
 - _Build the project using webpack using `$ npm run build`_